johnlam90/aws-multi-eni-controller/README.md

 - **Multi-Subnet Support**: Can attach ENIs from different subnets to the same or different nodes
 - **AWS SDK v2**: Uses the latest AWS SDK Go v2 for improved performance and features
 - **Optimized Image**: Lightweight container image (22MB) for fast deployments
+- **Library Support**: Can be used as a Go library in other projects for programmatic ENI management

 ## Building and Deploying